bytedance/TiktokBusinessPlugin/README.md

     access token to the external platform. `app_id` and `redirect_uri` are needed to acheive this goal.

-4. The `external_data` should be generated with a `KEY` codetermined by the external merchant and Tiktok's server so as to ensure this data is neither falsified or tampered with.
+4. The `external_data` should be generated with a `KEY` codetermined by the external merchant and Tiktok's server so as to ensure this data is neither falsified nor tampered with.

 5. The generation of the `external_data` should be done on the external merchant platform's server side or BFF side.
 Never generate it on the browser side since the `KEY` will be leaked to public!